by John Ellis

 Being made in God’s image means, among other things, that girls are deserving of respect and are to be treated with dignity.
 God demands that.
 Objectifying females is the exact opposite of what our Creator demands.
 Females do not exist to gratify the sexual urges of males, even within the context of marriage.
 And here’s something to think about, our young men can enter into marriage as virgins and still treat their bride with less respect and dignity than God expects.

 Viewing sex as a consumer act steers our young men into a self-serving view of sex that, apart from the grace of God, they take with them into marriage.
 We shouldn’t teach sexual abstinence before marriage because doing so makes for a better sex life in marriage.
 For starters, that’s not necessarily true – in fact, often untrue.
 For another thing, and more importantly, we don’t abstain from sex outside of the bounds of marriage because of how it improves our sex lives; we do so because sex outside of marriage lies about Jesus.

-I’ve already done some of the heavy lifting on a Biblical sexual ethic in another post (you can read that post by clicking here).
-For the purpose of this post, I want to push back on the purity culture’s consumer perspective on sex.
 When we teach our young men that sex is the ultimate prize that will be maximized if they wait until marriage to enjoy, we are encouraging their innate idolatry of sex and encouraging them to view women as objects who exist to reward them the ultimate prize or as enemies who are preventing them from enjoying that prize.
 Instead we should be echoing the Apostle Paul who commanded us to treat, “older women as mothers, younger women as sisters, in all purity (1 Timothy 5:2).”